Alcoholism and alcohol abuse are two types of problem drinking.

 Alcohol recovery or support programs can help you stop drinking completely.
 These programs usually offer:

-Support groups are available to help people who are dealing with alcoholism.
+Support groups help many people who are dealing with alcoholism.

 ALCOHOLICS ANONYMOUS (AA)

-Alcoholics Anonymous (AA) is a self-help group of recovering alcoholics that offers emotional support and specific steps for people recovering from alcohol dependence.
+Alcoholics Anonymous is a self-help group of recovering alcoholics.
+Meetings offer emotional support and specific steps for people recovering from alcohol abuse or dependence.
 The program is commonly called a "12-step" approach.
-There are local chapters throughout the United States.
+There are local chapters throughout the U.S. AA offers help 24 hours a day.

 Alateen provides support for teenage children of people with alcoholism.